joanromerodev/JS-Basic-Projects/44-PROYECTO-CRM-CRUD-REST/README.md

 # Install JSON-server

 Once you have already installed NodeJS.
-You have to open your powershell or CMD and then run the following command: npm install -g json-server
+You have to open your powershell or CMD and then run the following command:
+<code>npm install -g json-server</code>

 # Final step